 (TNG expanded on this theme with the young officer who claims to be part Vulcan but turns out to be part Romulan.
 There is a long tradition in American literature of light-skinned people with black ancestry “passing” for white, even though according to the laws in place at the time they would be considered legally black.)

 And yes, Gene Roddenberry was fond of saying that there are weren’t enough aliens in the Screen Actors Guild.
-Quite honestly, the forehead bumps and facial spots got to be boring after a little while… I like what Babylon 5 and DSN did, namely having a small number of aliens that recur more frequently, so that we can really get the sense that we really do have to learn to live together, rather than just tolerate each other’s differences until the closing credits roll.
+Quite honestly, the forehead bumps and facial spots got to be boring after a little while… I like what Babylon 5 and DSN did, namely having a small number of aliens that recur more frequently, so that we can really get the sense that we really do have to learn to live together, rather than just meet a new civilization with a new set of differences we must learn to tolerate until the closing credits roll.